open-cloud/open-cloud.github.io.old/4_notes.md

 11. For private networks, need to create the subnet without a gateway.

+12. Decide what VM images we will offer (e.g., Ubuntu 12.04).
+Distribute the proper images to all clusters.
+Remove unavailable images from the GUI.

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.